 Today continue horseback tour from Sary-Kol to Tegerek.
-The itinerary goes through the mountain’s valley and crossing several rivers.
+The itinerary goes through the mountain’s valley and crosses several rivers.
 This day you will not cross the massive passes but many mountain hills open up for you, providing different views of the nomad’s landscape with a lot of cattle on the pastures.
 Feel the nomad’s spirit as you walk on the street of the nomad’s land.
 Enjoy your horse ride and work on your horseriding skills.
 After crossing the final uphill Kok-Kya, you will ascend the Jailoo Tegerek.
 Camping in the wild.

 Entertainment: Today will have been the 4th day to get used to horseback riding.
 You will already have learned practical horseback riding skills.
 It is time to finalize your workshop on making the horsewhips.
-Everybody should have its own, handmade horsewhip to be ready for the horse raсing the following days.
+Everybody should have their own, handmade horsewhip to be ready for the horse raсing the following days.

-From Tegerek the ride proceeds on to the Kyzart Pass, traversing rolling hills and open fields.
+From Tegerek the ride proceeds onto the Kyzart Pass, traversing rolling hills and open fields.
 On the way will be a break in the valley Ok-Torkoy, where you can have a nice lunch in the yurt camp Ok-Torkoy.
 After a good rest, you continue the tour to the Kyzart pass.
 After arriving at the Kyzart Pass, there will be transportation provided to Kochkor and you will spend the night at a local guesthouse.
 Enjoy a shower and a warm bed for the night, and recharge for the rest of the adventure that will continue the next morning!

 After breakfast at a Kochkor guesthouse, head west from Kochkor on the Jumgal road.
 You will arrive at the Kyzart Pass, where your guide team welcomes you back and has everything ready to go.
 So your journey continues on the horseback by crossing the Kyzyl-Kiya jailoo.
 Ride over the Chaar-Archa Pass (3061m) into the Chaar-Archa Valley and eat a tasty lunch by the racing river, with views of the 4400m Baba-Ata Mountain.
 After lunch, you cross the river and follow the trail over lush hills to the Kilemche Jailoo.
 The name means “like a carpet,” and this swathe of grass covers the whole mountain range.
 Stay the night at a yurt camp.

 Entertainment: In the afternoon you will have some free time at Kilemche Jailoo.
-Your guide instructor will show you how to put the horse shoes on and tell you about the Kyrgyz horses.
+Your guide instructor will show you how to put the horseshoes on and tell you about the Kyrgyz horses.